Send Email To

 Select whether the email is to be sent from the email application of the end user's client device or from the server.
 Compare the screenshot below (email sent from server) with the screenshot at the top of the page (client); the server option has three settings more than the client option: the From field, the Reply to field, and the OnError action.

 •Client: When the action is executed, it opens an email in the email application.
 The email will be filled with the details specified in the action settings (address fields, subject, body, and attachments).
 The end user can edit the email and send it, or close the email without sending it.
-Whether the email is sent as HTML or text depends on the client, and cannot be specified in the design.
+You can also specify whether the email is sent as HTML or text.

 The email addresses that go into these fields are entered via XPath expressions.
 They can be (i) entered directly as strings in the XPath expression (as shown in the screenshots above), or (ii) generated from nodes in page sources (see the XPath expression below).
 If multiple recipients are to be specified in any of these fields, then it is best to use an XPath expression that returns a sequence.
 It is not advisable to hard-code separators (such as semi-colons or commas) between two email addresses since different email clients use different separators.
 Here is an example of an XPath expression that uses a node in an XML page source to generate an email address line:

 if ( \$MT_iOS=true() ) then iosGroup/Person/Email else otherGroup/Person/Email

 The expression iterates over a sequence of Person/Email nodes, each of which is expected to contain one email address.
 In the case of both iOS clients and non-iOS clients, multiple recipients are given as a sequence of strings: ("email@example.com", "firstname.lastname@example.org").